deephdc/deep-docs/source/user/models/toy_model-dog_breeds.rst

 .. note:: By default only weigths for Dogs_Resnet50 are available (automatically downloaded from the shared link, see above "Pre-trained weights" URL), all other models have to be trained first!

-**5. Train the classifier**
+5. Train the classifier
+"""""""""""""""""""""""

-* Connect your data storage with the corresponding directory inside the container (see "Data input" above and Examples below)
+* Connect your data storage with the corresponding directory inside the container (see "Data input" above and :ref:`sec-examples` below)
 * Go to **/models/{model_name}/train** , click "**Try it out**" button
 * Type **model_name**, one of the ``Dogs_Resnet50``, ``Dogs_InceptionV3``, ``Dogs_VGG16``, ``Dogs_VGG19``
 * Execute training